KMoulin/nnUnetDiff/README.md

 - _-p nnUnetPlans_ is the type of network
 - _-device cpu_ indicates the network will use the cpu only for prediction.
 If you have CUDA installed you may use the gpu for faster prediction.

+ROI_NNUNET_KM.m/.py containt a function to call nnUnet and run the model on a multi-slice set of images.
+The input is a matrix [X,Y slice] containting your images, the inplane resolution in mm (for instance [2.3, 2.3] mm) and a temporary folder to copy the data to nnUnet.

-## Matlab
+### Matlab

 The file "Example_test_segmentation_cDWI.m" show an example of segmentation for Matlab.
-The function calling segmentation routine is located in the file "ROI_NNUNET_KM.m"
+The function calling the segmentation routine is located in the file "ROI_NNUNET_KM.m"
 No external depencies are needed

-# Python
+### Python

 The file "Example_test_segmentation_cDWI.py" show an example of segmentation for Matlab.
-The function calling segmentation routine is located in the file "ROI_NNUNET_KM.py"
+The function calling the segmentation routine is located in the file "ROI_NNUNET_KM.py"
 The Open CV package is needed into the ROI_NNUNET_KM routine: pip install opencv-python